tizu69/tizu69/README.md

 │ basics, great.
 WinForms just  │
 │ does not allow that level of  │
 │ detail and customization      │
-│ that WPF has.                 │
+│ that WPF has.
+Now I switched  │
+│ to Java.                      │
 └───────────────────────────────┘

 If only you could resize these "windows"...
 My problem, alright?